High Route of Perdidos Massif - Pyrenees

 Day 6: Bayssellance Refuge - Bujaruelo Refuge.
 We start the day with a small ascent to the Hourquette de Ossoue, from where we head to our third 3000 meter summit, the Petit Vignemale.
 From the summit we will descend towards the refuge of Oulettes de Gaube, from where we will enjoy an excellent panoramic view of the north face of the Vignemale.
 From here we begin the last ascent of the day towards the Puerto de los Mulos, from where we will begin a long descent through the valley of the River Ara, passing the great circus ofara riverand place of his birth, to the idyllic place where the Bujaruelo Refuge, where we will enjoy a magnificent dinner, a well-deserved rest, and we will conclude this magnificent trekking.

 Distancia: 21 Km.
 Elevation gain: + 810 m. - 2,110 m.

 Distancia Total: 99 Km.
 Desnivel Total: + 7.600 m. - 7,600 m.
 Level: ***

 Six nights of accommodationin shelters.

 Six half board (dinner+breakfast) in the shelters.

 In the shelters you can buy picnics for each day, avoiding carrying weight.

-The route may be altered depending on the weather conditions, availability in the shelters and/or other types of circumstances, always keeping in mind the safety of the group.
+The route may be altered depending on weather conditions, availability in shelters and/or other circumstances, always thinking about the safety of the group.

 Group of 4 to 8 people